 In 2019, Brent was promoted to Director of Agricultural Operations, overseeing all of Jordan’s vineyards, olive orchards, garden and livestock.

-A fifth-generation resident of Sebastopol, Calif., Young comes from a long line of Sonoma County farmers specializing in dairy and agriculture—experience he utilizes tending to Jordan’s expanding cattle herd.
-He was born in 1980 and attended Sebastopol schools before leaving for California Polytechnic State University in San Luis Obispo, Calif., where he received a Bachelor of Science degree in Wine & Viticulture with a Viticulture Concentration in 2005.
-After completing his internship at Jordan, he worked for Kunde Family Estate from 2006 to 2008 before returning to Jordan as viticulturist.
+A fifth-generation resident of Sebastopol, Calif., Brent comes from a long line of Sonoma County farmers specializing in dairy and agriculture—experience he utilizes tending to Jordan’s expanding cattle herd.
+He received a Bachelor of Science degree in Wine & Viticulture with a Viticulture Concentration in 2005 from California Polytechnic State University in San Luis Obispo.
+After his internship at Jordan, he worked for Kunde Family Estate from 2006 to 2008 before returning to Jordan as viticulturist.

 Brent leads all projects to improve the health of our vineyards and the quality of the grapes.
 This includes extensive soil-mapping studies, water conservation programs and the replant of every grapevine planted on the Jordan Estate.
 Rows are now micro farmed according to soil type, texture and water-holding capacity, which means Brent often changes irrigation, cover crops, thinning and other farming practices within a single row and many times within a single acre.
 He also uses GPS technology to further divide the Jordan vineyard blocks, which allows him and the vineyard crew to effectively target each vine’s needs.
 As part of the estate replant, clones, grape varieties, vine spacing and row direction were changed in some vineyards with the goal of growing estate grapes that can rival the best in the region and earn their way into a bottle of Jordan.

 Brent oversees all sustainable farming practices in the estate vineyards, from sowing cover crops, encouraging beneficial insects, composting, recycling and water conservation.